 Neighborhood Assistance Tax Credit.
 Certain taxpayers are eligible for an income tax credit for contributing to a neighborhood organization, community development corporation, or community based development organization; or for providing neighborhood assistance, job training, or education to an impoverished area or for low and moderate-income families.
-Only those taxpayers whose eligibility is certified by the Delaware State Housing Authority and the Delaware Tax Appeal Board may claim these credits.
+Only those taxpayers whose eligibility is certified by the Delaware State Housing Authority may claim these credits.